Daria Marchenko and Daniel Green: Five Elements of War

 Opening reception and artist presentation: Thursday, January 25, from 6:00 – 8:00PM

-Art at the Institute is pleased to present a special installation by Ukrainian artist-activists Daria Marchenko and Daniel Green, titled Five Elements of War, of large-scale artworks depicting the causes, turmoil and consequences of the ongoing Russian military aggression and war waged in eastern Ukraine.
-Arranged and organized by Walter Hoydysh, PhD, director of Art at the Institute, this topical exhibition exposes the wider audience to existential political and cultural circumstances affecting Ukraine and its European neighbors.
+Art at the Institute is pleased to host Five Elements of War, an installation of multimedia artworks by Ukrainian artist-activists Daria Marchenko and Daniel Green depicting their critical commentary on and reaction to the recognized causes, turmoil and consequences of the ongoing Russian military aggression and war waged in eastern Ukraine.

 While the installation’s artworks are clearly political, most compelling is their material nature.
-The artists incorporate found objects, including shell casings, documents, and shrapnel, all gathered from the war’s front lines.
-They are shown as “philosophical images,” meant to elicit a visceral — in your face — reaction in the viewer.
+The artists incorporate found objects including shell casings, documents and shrapnel, all gathered from the war’s front lines.
+They emerge as “metaphysical images,” meant to evoke a visceral — in your face — unrepeatable and purely original reaction in the viewer.

-First in the series, and the exhibition’s signature piece, the seven-foot high “The Face of War” (2015) unapologetically depicts, front and center, the figure behind the calculated conflict — Russian president Vladimir Putin.
-It is cleverly created out of five thousand bullet cartridges gathered at the front in Donbas.
-Depending on the light in the exhibition space, the “mood” of the piece changes.
-The portrait displays a wide spectrum of emotions, from emphasizing developing socio-political complexities, Russian propaganda and lies generated of the conflict, to generalities of human nature in the time of war.
+The exhibition’s iconic piece, the seven-foot high “The Face of War” (2015), unapologetically depicts the figure behind the calculated conflict in Ukraine — Russian president Vladimir Putin.
+It is cleverly created out of five thousand bullet casings gathered at the battlefront in Donbas.
+Depending on the play of light in the exhibition space, the “mood” of the piece changes.
+The “portrait” unveils a wide spectrum of emotions, from emphasizing developing socio-political complexities, Russian propaganda and lies generated of the conflict, to generalities of human nature in the time of war.

-Five Elements of War was exhibited at M17 Gallery (Kyiv), the Rayburn House Office Building (Washington, D.C.), and most recently at The Ukrainian Institute of Modern Art (Chicago).
+Five Elements of War was previously exhibited at M17 Gallery (Kyiv), the Rayburn House Office Building (Washington, D.C.), and, most recently at The Ukrainian Institute of Modern Art (Chicago).